 Obtaining Federal Student Loans

 Federal Stafford loans can be accepted via WebAdvisor, the student self-service system.
 (A Juilliard login and password is required.)
+To accept loans, click on "Financial Aid Self Service" and from the drop-down menu select "My Loans."
+It will take you to the self-service page where you can accept or decline the loan, or change the award amount.
 You may wish to wait to request your loans until after bills are generated by the Office of Student Accounts in mid-July.
 Loan eligibility does not expire until the last day of classes each academic year.

 Repaying Your Federal Student Loans